What Is Data Broker Removal? (And How To Opt Out)

 Even the most cautious web user can still have their personal information taken by data brokers.
 Here are a few ways data brokers can obtain your data:

-• Public records: Birth certificates, marriage licenses, divorce records, voter registrations, motor vehicle records, and property records are just a small sampling of personal data that is publicly available.
+• Public records: Birth certificates, marriage licenses, divorce records, voter registrations, motor vehicle records, and property records are just a small sampling of personal data available to the public.

 • Credit card companies: Credit cards have transaction details that reveal spending habits and payment history.

-• Purchase history: Retail and online stores keep records of what you purchase, your payment method, loyal program participation, and coupon usage.
+• Purchase history: Retail and online stores keep records of what you purchase, your payment method, loyalty program participation, and coupon usage.

 • Websites you visit: Web browsers have cookies that contain information about your search history, which can reveal your interests.